mariagranell/mariagranell/README.md

 I have very broad interests from many different areas of biology, statistics, computer science, and elsewhere.
 My current programming interests include:

- - bayesian statistics;
+ - bayesian statistics
- - machine learning;
+ - machine learning
- - phyton programming;
+ - phyton programming
- - bioinformatics;
+ - bioinformatics
- - genome-wide studies.
+ - genome-wide studies

 Do not hesitate to contact me for future collaborations or projects!